GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

   | **-Z**  | Make a continuous rather than discrete table |
   +---------+----------------------------------------------+

-To make discrete and continuous color CPT files for data that ranges from -20 to 60, with color changes at every 10, try these two variants:
+To make discrete and continuous color CPTs for data that ranges from -20 to 60, with color changes at every 10, try these two variants:

    ::